 Speaking of mice, there has also been important progress in how AD is studied in the laboratory.
 In addition to the duration and environmental challenges noted above, mouse-based research has been impeded by patent trolls, confounded by phenotypic inconsistencies (e.g., a popular mouse model for amyloid accumulation exhibited no neurodegeneration), limited by lifespan and environmental differences, and more.
 For a long time it also focused on early-onset AD because of the clearer genetic contributors, but that work yielded data that is likely not applicable to most human patients with LOAD.

 To overcome the challenges, it will take more than one lab or one group.
 In a session about the current efforts underway to improve model organism research for AD, the predominant theme was collaboration and the importance of sharing resources and data.
-JAX’s work in this area, spearheaded by the center, was a centerpiece, as more and more mice that carry variants and mutations seen in human LOAD patients are being produced and characterized.
+JAX’s work in this area, spearheaded by the Breaking the bottleneck in Alzheimer's drug developmentFor the first time, researchers have the tools to build new mouse models that truly represent patients with Alzheimer’s disease.
+MODEL-AD center, was a centerpiece, as more and more mice that carry variants and mutations seen in human LOAD patients are being produced and characterized.
 Not all will display relevant disease phenotypes, but the early indications are promising for several new strains.
 Additional and complementary work is being done by the UK Dementia Research Institute, Riken in Japan, and the Cure Alzheimer’s Research Consortium in the United States.
 The effort to understand the complex processes underlying LOAD is an ongoing imperative, and timely, accurate preclinical research data is necessary if an effective preventative or treatment is to be developed.

 There is also mouse-based research seeking to work with genetically diverse mice carrying AD-associated mutations.
 Genetically different human patients have a lot of variability in their susceptibility to AD, so it follows that background genetics can play a large role in AD incidence and speed of onset.
-A JAX effort, presented at SfN via several posters, is currently analyzing a genetically diverse mouse panel to identify genetic factors that .
+A JAX effort, presented at SfN via several posters, is currently analyzing a genetically diverse mouse panel to identify genetic factors that Staying sharp: Catherine Kaczorowski wants to protect brains from dementiaDementia doesn't have to be an inevitable part of growing older. increase resilience to neurodegeneration .
 Identifying resilience genes and their functional pathways provides an entry point for a different kind of preventative, one that could boost protective mechanisms instead of trying to ameliorate degeneration, perhaps after it’s too late.

 The upshot, it seems, is that it’s no surprise that AD, and LOAD in particular, has been so difficult to address clinically.
 The good news, though, is that the field is rising to meet its challenges, and the near future holds exciting potential.
 It took the Hubble Space Telescope to peer far enough into space to learn about the universe’s origins.
 We may now have the tools we need to peer far enough into our own brains to learn what we need to know about how it works that we can learn how to keep it working well, even as we age and many of our neurons, in days past, would have died.